4th Czech health minister resigns since start of pandemic

 Infections are falling in the Czech Republic.
 The day-to-day tally of new cases dropped to 695 on Monday, down from almost 17,000 in early March.

-The nation of 10.7 million has registered almost 1.7 million confirmed cases, with over 30,000 deaths.
+The nation of 10.7 million has registered almost 1.7 million confirmed cases, with more than 30,000 deaths.

 Follow all of AP’s pandemic coverage at: